How To Build Your Emergency Fund

 - Track your spending and reduce your expenses with these useful budgeting tools.

-- Use this free online budget calculator to manage and plan your monthly finances with ease.
+- Use a free online budget calculator to manage and plan your monthly finances with ease.

 - If you have an irregular paycheck, these tips can help you plan your budget even when your income is inconsistent.